chef-boneyard/chef-repo/README.md

 __roles__ are groups of recipes that work together to serve some purpose.
 For example, you might have a role called "web_server" that consists of "ruby", "nginx", and "unicorn" recipes.

-__nodes__ are individual servers that you configure, each containing one or more roles.
+__nodes__ are individual servers that you configure, each containing or more roles.

 __Chef Server__ is a queryable open source server that keeps track of how every node is configured.
 When you "deploy" a node, it queries Chef Server to figure out what it needs to do.